mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 title: "Java 8: Profiling Sequential and Parallel Operations With JMH - A Lesson in JIT Inlining"
 modified:
 categories: blog
-description: Profiling different methods of suming numbers 1 to 100,000,000
+description: Profiling different methods of summing numbers 1 to 100,000,000
 excerpt: JIT inlining and use of parallel() in Java 8 streams
-tags: [Jave 8, JMH, JIT]
+tags: [Java 8, JMH, JIT]
 image:
-  feature: code.jpg
+  feature: code2.jpg
 share: true
 date: 2015-07-25T15:50:33+01:00
 ---

-# Profilng Java 8 - When JIT Inlining Goes Wrong
+# Profiling Java 8 - When JIT Inlining Goes Wrong

-By profling some simple methods we can get a good insight into how the Java 8 JVM works.
+By profiling some simple methods we can get a good insight into how the Java 8 JVM works.
 Here we will compare and contrast methods that sum numbers using

 1. A thread safe AtomicLong
 2. A custom reduce operation